 Looking for more meal inspiration?
 Subscribe to our newsletter for weekly recipe roundups, straight to your inbox!
 Follow us on our socials, on Instagram, Pinterest and Facebook!
 If you try one of our recipes, let us know how it was by rating and commenting!

-Greek Shrimp & Feta Saganaki {No Ouzo!}
+Greek Shrimp Saganaki {No Ouzo!}

 Equipment